Low Platelet Count (Thrombocytopenia)

 • Avoid strenuous activity and lifting heavy objects.

-• Avoid sports and activities that could result in falling and/or injury, like bike riding, rollerblading, skating, and skiing.
+• Avoid sports and activities that could lead to falling and/or injury, like bike riding, rollerblading, skating, and skiing.

 • Drink 8 to 10, 8-ounce glasses of non-alcoholic fluid a day to keep your mouth moist, to avoid constipation, and to keep the intestinal lining working well.